Mary Mother of GOD

 In Pontus, the birthday of the holy martyrs Mosseus and Ammonius, soldiers, who were first condemned to work in the metal mines, then cast into the fire.

 in the persecutions of Emperor Trajanus Decius (249-251 A.D.).
-He, were taken prisoner for having hired Christians and were condemned to labor in the mines of Bithynia.
+They were taken prisoner for having hired Christians and were condemned to labor in the mines of Bithynia.
 They were reportedly burned to death.

 270 St Prisca of Rome VM (RM) (also known as Priscilla)